Trained to Think Differently

-Because they need to develop such a wide-ranging skill set, emergency medicine residents rotate through other specialties.
+Because they need to develop such a diverse skill set, emergency medicine residents rotate through other specialties.
 By the end of their training, emergency physicians have been exposed to situations that enhance skills in a wide range of medical, surgical and psychiatric emergencies.

 Being board-certified in emergency medicine helps physicians stay aware of the latest diagnostics and treatment options.
 To achieve board certification by the American Board of Emergency Medicine, physicians must pass an initial written and oral exam.
 The certification is valid for 10 years, after which physicians must participate in the Emergency Medicine Continuous Certification program to maintain certification.

 If you are having an emergency, call 9-1-1 immediately!